 A few weeks later with no improvement, she went back.
 Turns out she had bronchitis.
 So, she went on the medication, which made her feel worse than ever.
 Finally, by mid-January, she’s pretty much back to normal.

-But, after a week or two of our frequency being back up near normal, I have noticed quite a few things are different that I wasn’t really noticing during the month.
+But, after a week or two of our frequency being back up near normal, I have noticed quite a few things that are different that I didn’t really notice during the month.
 Now, I always knew that I performed better in life when we’re having regular sex, but I didn’t realize how much.

 Now, my weight has been a struggle since I was a teenager.
-For those that don’t know, the picture at the top of the site is not me and my wife, it’s just a stock photo.
 I was shocked to find I gained about 10-15 lbs during December and the beginning of January.
-Now, granted, it’s Christmas and New Years, but we didn’t really do anything for New Years, and we didn’t eat that much during Christmas.
+Now, granted, it’s Christmas and New Years’, but we didn’t really do anything for New Years’, and we didn’t eat that much during Christmas.
 Not enough to account for that sort of weight gain anyways.
 But I was snacking constantly, I couldn’t get enough, and it shows.

 Now, things are good.
 I’ve sworn off the game I was playing for 2 weeks to get myself back on track.
 My projects are back on schedule, I’ve completed some major ones and things are looking good.
 I’m looking at ways to streamline some of my new tasks and learn how to handle others better.
 I’ve also started writing posts again, and just in time, because I have a guest post due for Hot, Holy and Humorous soon, but I already have a topic, know what direction I’m taking and have started writing.

 During December, I spent more and more time at work (except for Christmas break).
 I notice I do this when we’re not having regular sex.
 I don’t mean to, it’s not intentional, but somehow things always come up to keep me at work longer.